Enrollment

 STEP 1: General Information about Dual Enrollment

-Check out all the tabs on this website for information about the program including course offerings for the semester you want to register for.
-Be sure to double-check the Course Descriptions.
+Check out all the tabs on this website for information about the program including course offerings and the Course Descriptions.
 You will want to ensure you are enrolling into courses you are interested in and eligible for (meet the prerequisites).
-Consider your current workload and extra curriculars prior to adding on a Dual Enrollment class.
+Consider your current workload and extra-curriculars prior to adding on a Dual Enrollment course.

 To decide what to take, work with your school counselor!
 Your counselor can work with you to put together a plan that is a mixture of Dual Enrollment and AP courses (must pass AP exam with 3 or higher) to meet the college general education CalGETC requirement.